galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ![Flow chart illustrating how sequence alignment data or dis/similarity measures can be used to calculate phylogentic distances](./images/TreeConstruction.drawio.png "Tree construction flow-chart){:align="center"}

 The blue boxes on the left show some of the input data forms.
-The most commonly used kind of data in modern phylogenetics is *aligned molecular sequences* -- typically, DNA, RNA, or Amino Acids (AA) from equivalent (homologous) genes in the set of species of interest. *Aligning* sequences is the process of identifying which individual positions in those sequences are homologous -- that is, which particular nucleotides have evolved from the same common ancestor.
+The most commonly used kind of data in modern phylogenetics is *aligned molecular sequences* -- typically, DNA, RNA, or Amino Acids (AA) from equivalent (homologous) genes in the set of species of interest.
 We focus on this form of molecular phylogenetics in this tutorial.

 Other input data forms are distances or dissimilarity measures based on molecular-based measures like DNA-DNA hybridisation, gene presence/absence, and morphology (physical dimensions).
-We will not use that kind of data in this tutorial
+We will not discuss this kind of data in this tutorial.

-In molecular phylogenetics -- which is what we are doing when we use DNA, RNA and AA data -- the fundamental unit of information that we use to estimate the phylogeny is the *site*.
-For example, we talk about the *first site in the alignment*, as the position where a particular gene begins for all the species.

-Hence, lining up those homologous sites -- *alignment* -- is a critical part of molecular phylogenetics.

-(There are some methods based on using more than one site at a time but they are not in common use and we do not cover them in this introduction.)

-Aligned sequences (see Alignment below) can be converted into distances (green box above), using models for how the sites have evolved.
+Aligned sequences (see Alignment below) can be converted into distances (green box above), using models for how the sites (i.e. specific nucleotides or amino acids) have evolved.
 These distances can be expressed as a matrix _D_, which becomes the input to a distance-based method.

 At each step in the distance-based methods (orange boxes) the algorithm selects a pair of taxa, or clades that have been created thus far, to join together to make a new clade.